pdidev/tutorial/README.md

 \attention A definition of `metadata` and `data` can be:
 - `metadata`: small values for which PDI keeps a copy.
 These value can be referenced by using "$-expressions" in the configuration YAML file.
-- `data`    : values for which PDI does not keep a copy. herefore it uses "$-expressions" to specify the file names and ensure we do not write to the same file from distinct ranks (`dsize`, `psize`).
+- `data`    : values for which PDI does not keep a copy.

 3. Also notice that this example now runs in parallel with 4 processes.
-Therefore it uses "$-expressions" to specify the file names and ensure we do not write to the same file from distinct ranks (`dsize`, `psize`).
+To ensure we do not write to the same file, we need  to specify the file name using "$-expressions" for the different process rank.

 4. Unlike the other fields manipulated until now, the type of `main_field` is not fully known, its size is dynamic.
 Therefore, we need to define the size in YAML file for %PDI using "$-expressions".